eslint/eslint/docs/src/rules/eqeqeq.md

 ## When Not To Use It

 If you don't want to enforce a style for using equality operators, then it's safe to disable this rule.

+## Version

+This rule was introduced in ESLint 0.0.2.